 There is also another glitch involving Sonic's Side-B Spin Dash.
 If he does it in a Stage Builder Stage at the beginning of a slope that leads to nothing, he'll just continue spin-dashing straight to the air, presumably having something to do with the fact that the Side-B variation of the move has a little hop in the beginning, which if done close enough to a slope won't activate and he'll just roll upwards and then the floating begins.
 If a character gets hit by Sonic as he rolls through the air, he'll teleport above the screen and take a really long time to get down.

 There's also a bug involved with Wario's vectoring where once launched, with the right button presses, can hurtle himself back to the stage using the momentum from being launched.
 This was (unfortunately) removed in a patch.

 Final Fight 2 has a similar bug: while playing in 2-player mode, if you attack your partner using your basic attack, you're restricted from performing a combo.
 If you attack both your partner and an enemy in this manner, your partner will take minimal damage while the enemy is dealt the full damage as well as the possibility of getting stunlocked if you attack fast enough.
 See it in action here.

-In the King of Fighters 2003, Jhun has a move where he stomps on the opponent's head.
-However, a glitch caused Jhun to be able to roll during the hit animation, even though Jhun were still in the air.
-This caused Jhun to float above the ground and messed up the knockback of some of his moves, causing strange and amusing results.
-For example, Jhun to be able to shin kick his opponent to death.
-In addition, Jhun could also unfloat himself by hitting his opponent with the stomp attack again, but, if he missed, it was possible to have Jhun freeze himself until time ran out or until his opponent hit him.
+In 2003, Jhun has a move where he stomps on the opponent's head.
+However, a glitch allows Jhun to be able to roll during the hit animation, even though Jhun is still in the air.
+This causes Jhun to float above the ground and messes up the knockback of some of his moves, causing strange and amusing results.
+For example, Jhun is able to shin kick his opponent to death.
+In addition, Jhun can also unfloat himself by hitting his opponent with the stomp attack again, but, if he misses, it's possible to have Jhun freeze himself until time runs out or until his opponent hits him.
 More amusing results ensue.